nettlespike/trip-planner/README.md

 Go into backend directory and type:
 > npm start

-Go to: localhost:8800/poi site on your favorite browser
+Go to: localhost:8800/poi site on your favorite browser to see project

 ## 7. Doing queries
 To see output from queries, please copy and paste SQL query from test-sample.sql and paste it into the quotations in